objectiv/objectiv.io/docs/docs/tracking/react-native/how-to-guides/tracking-locations.md

 React Native Tracker will notify of the collision of the second Button with the first one.

 ### Solving a collision
-To solve the issue, we can simply make the Location of one or both of these Elements richer:
+To solve the issue, we can simply make the Location of one or both of these Components richer:

 #### Either by wrapping components